 We are proud to be part of the Ruderman Inclusion Action Community

 In 2015, Beth El applied for and was accepted into the Ruderman Inclusion Action Community.
 This Community, sponsored by the United Synagogue for Conservative Judaism and funded by the Ruderman Family Foundation, is a collaboration of 16 Conservative kehillot from across North America, coming together to help each other become our inclusive best.

 Through our participation in this initiative, Beth El formed a steering committee charged with the task of honestly assessing our strengths in the area of inclusion and those things that we could be doing to more effectively position us as a community of affirmation which welcomes and accepts the contributions of all of its members.
 The result of this effort is our Ruderman Action Plan which set forth our goals, as of the fall of 2015.
 This Action Plan presents an assessment of our current state of inclusion and makes a number of recommendations as to specific action items that could move us along this desired path.
 While this path is ever-evolving, we invite you to read our complete Action Plan here.

 We carry the spirit of inclusion throughout our building and community, opening our doors to all who wish to participate.

 We are grateful for our rabbis, our educators, our professional leadership, and our Board, all of whom have provided our Inclusion Committee with the support and encouragement it needs to move forward, ensuring that we are fulfilling the goal of the mission statement we created.

 If you have a concern or suggestion–or if something prevents you from participating in Beth El’s community life as you wish–please contact Joan Charlson or Stacey Diaz.
 We are here to help!

 No one is more welcome at Beth El than you.
-If you need special accommodations to join us for any of our services or programs, please contact our Executive Director Steve Hecht at (412) 561-1168.
+If you need special accommodations to join us for any of our services or programs, please contact our Executive Director Chris Benton at (412) 561-1168.